The longest observation of a low intensity state from a Supergiant Fast X-ray Transient: Suzaku observes IGRJ08408-4503

 💡 Research Summary

-This paper presents the longest continuous X‑ray observation of a Supergiant Fast X‑ray Transient (SFXT) outside of an outburst, focusing on IGR J08408‑4503.
-The Suzaku satellite observed the source for three days in December 2009, accumulating 67.4 ks of exposure with the X‑ray Imaging Spectrometer (XIS, 0.4–10 keV) and 64.7 ks with the Hard X‑ray Detector (HXD, 15–100 keV).
-During the first 120 ks the source remained in a low‑intensity state with an average 0.5–10 keV luminosity of ≈4 × 10³² erg s⁻¹ (assuming a distance of 3 kpc).
-This baseline was followed by two long flares, each lasting about 45 ks, during which the flux rose by a factor of ≈3, reaching a peak luminosity of ≈1.2 × 10³³ erg s⁻¹.
+This paper presents the longest deep X‑ray observation of the Supergiant Fast X‑ray Transient (SFXT) IGR J08408‑4503 performed with Suzaku in December 2009.
+The observation spanned roughly three days, providing net exposures of 67.4 ks with the X‑ray Imaging Spectrometer (XIS, 0.4–10 keV) and 64.7 ks with the Hard X‑ray Detector (HXD, 15–100 keV).
+During the first 120 ks the source remained in a low‑intensity state with an average 0.5–10 keV luminosity of about 4 × 10³² erg s⁻¹ (assuming a distance of 3 kpc).
+This quiescent‑like emission was followed by two long flares, each lasting approximately 45 ks, during which the flux increased by a factor of ~3 relative to the pre‑flare level.

 Comments & Academic Discussion